Gedo: History

+There is a mosque builded by the Italians that's called (sheikh Makala) some stuffs visit the grave annually and it dates back to 18the century.

 Education

-The city of Garbahaarreey and the regions two ancient cities of Luuq and Bardera had education systems up to secondary level.
-There were some technical schools in Bardera and Garbaharreey, albeit without curriculum.
+The city of Garbahaarreey and the region's two ancient cities of Luuq and Bardera had education systems up to the secondary level.
+There were some technical schools in Bardera and Garbaharreey, albeit without a curriculum.
 They are connected through the Gedo Education Committee.
 All of Gedo region's high school graduates attended the Somali National University or affiliated institutions in Mogadishu.

 Since the civil war in Somalia, Gedo became one of half dozen regions which have restarted higher education institutions in the country.
-Bardera Polytechnic, Gedo's first college, and University of Gedo, are both located in Bardera.
+Bardera Polytechnic, Gedo's first college, and the University of Gedo, are both located in Bardera.

 Demographics

-According to a 1994 UNOSOM II estimate, the population of Gedo was about 590,000, the majority of the population being from the Marehan.
-Other estimates varied considerably; two reports by the United Nations Development Office for Somalia issued in the same year, 1995, gave very different estimates: 330,000 and about 1 million.

-The United Nations Development Programme estimated the total in 2005 as 328,378; and UN estimates from 2014 stand at some 508,000.
+According to a 1994 UNOSOM II estimate, the population of Gedo was about 590,000.
+The United Nations Development Programme estimated the total population in 2005 at 328,378; and UN estimates from 2014 stand at some 508,000.

 Economy

-The economy mostly depends on livestock and farming but the Gedo region has strong interregional and international cross-border trade with Kenya and some extent with Ethiopia.
-Trade between Somalia, Kenya and Ethiopia allowed the Gedo region to be economically stable for the years before the UN intervention and afterwards.
-The 1998 Nordic Fact Finding Mission prepared a report in Gedo region and found some encouraging economic figures.
+The economy mostly depends on livestock and farming, but the Gedo region has strong interregional and international cross-border trade with Kenya and to some extent with Ethiopia.
+Trade across Somalia, Kenya and Ethiopia allowed the Gedo region to be economically stable for the years before the UN intervention and afterward.
+The 1998 Nordic Fact Finding Mission prepared a report on the Gedo region and found some encouraging economic figures.
 Davidson College assistant professor Ken Menkhaus said that "Traders in Gedo region made more profit than, for instance, those in Hargeisa, in north-western Somalia."
-Trade going through the border between the three countries were ongoing despite the raging civil war in Somalia for much of the 1990.
+Trade going through the border between the three countries was ongoing despite the raging civil war in Somalia for much of the 1990.